 People have a style.
-They are energetic, gruff, emotional or factual.
+They are energetic, gruff, emotional, or factual.
 Maybe funny.
-As you get to know somebody you learn what to expect, the consistency is what makes them comfortable to be around.
+As you get to know somebody, you learn what to expect.
+Consistency makes them comfortable to be around.

-Your business is the same way.
-Your company has a voice that it uses whenever you use words to communicate to your customer, whether it’s a brochure, your website, or a Youtube video.
+This is also true for your business.
+Your company has a brand voice that it uses whenever you use words to communicate to your customer, whether it’s a brochure, your website, or a Youtube video.
 While any business is made up of people, each unique, your company voice is what makes people gravitate towards or away from you.

 When you’re consistent your customers and prospects get a feel for the personality of your business.
 They can form an opinion if you’re a company they’d like to work with.
 Or not.
-People don’t like surprises, at least the ones that aren’t gift wrapped in a box.
-If you aren’t consistent people don’t know what to expect and they will drift away.
+People don’t like surprises, at least surprises that aren’t gift wrapped in a box.
+If you’re not consistent, people don’t know what to expect and they will drift away.

-- More people write and speak on behalf of the company; and
+- More people write and speak on behalf of the company.

-When this happens it is time to define your company voice.
+When these happen it is time to define your brand voice.